Columbia University Archives: Notable Columbians

 There are a number of collections held both by the University Archives and the Rare Book & Manuscript Library (RBML), which contain materials related to Franz Boas.
 Please keep in mind that for some of these collections, you will find these materials by searching on "Boas" in the container list.

 Archival collections are non-circulating and can only be viewed in the Rare Book & Manuscript Library's reading room (RBML).
 In order to use the University Archives collections at the RBML, researchers are required to register their own Special Collections Research Account before their visit and to validate the account in person with government-issued photo identification or Columbia ID card.
-Once you have created your Special Collections Research Account, you will be able to request the boxes directly from the finding aid or from the CLIO online library catalog record.
-For more information on how to access our collections, check out our Research & Access website.
+Once you have created your Special Collections Research Account, you will be able to schedule an appointment and request materials directly from the finding aid.

 • Academic Appointment Records